 Dieter Rams is a German industrial designer closely associated with the consumer products company Braun and the Functionalist school of industrial design.
-Many of Rams’ designs — coffee makers, calculators, radios, audio/visual equipment, consumer appliances and office products — have found a permanent home at many museums over the world, including MoMA in New York.
+Many of Rams’ designs—coffee makers, calculators, radios, audio/visual equipment, consumer appliances and office products—have found a permanent home at many museums over the world, including MoMA in New York.

-How does Rams’ define
+How does Rams’ define good design?

 - Good design should be innovative – It does not copy existing product forms, nor does it produce any kind of novelty just for the sake of it.
 The essence of innovation must clearly be seen in all of a product’s functions.
 Current technological development keeps offering new chances for innovative solutions.